Junk Science in the Marketplace

 These hucksters offer "water processors" which not only remove "biological and chemical contiminates [sic]", but "further enhance the water with select scientifically documented special primary energies".
 Unfortunately, none of this documentation seems to be available to the public, and I consider it highly unlikely that it was done by anyone with scientific training.
 They claim that their proprietary process concentrates

-This ORME rubbish (which apparently involves a weird "monatomic" form of gold linked to a deuterium (H2) atom) should be a dead giveaway to any but the most science-challenged suckers that this is nothing more than alchemical quackery with a bit of Biblical hoogy-moogy thrown in for good measure.
+This particular version of ORME apparently involves a weird "monatomic" form of gold linked to a deuterium (H2) atom, with a bit of Biblical hoogy-moogy thrown in for good measure.

 Everyone nowadays is looking for "makeovers", so here come the hucksters offering to unleash your hidden potentials by magically updating your DNA— just as easy as updating your computer- or iPod software.